jonathlt/dbdiff/README.md

 * Iterate through all databases on cluster
 * Provide database stats, e.g. schema count and table count
 * Make use of click.echo

+## Running the tests

+    python -m unittest

+from this folder